 3.4 In the 2 sham-controlled trials (ACT1 and ACT2), gammaCore worked better as an acute treatment for people with episodic cluster headache than for people with chronic cluster headache.
 The EAC noted, however, that these studies were not powered to allow such sub-group analysis.
 The EAC concluded that the published evidence suggests that people with cluster headache may benefit from using gammaCore (either preventatively or acutely) although the degree of benefit is uncertain.

 3.5 The reported adverse events were mild to moderate in all studies.
 No-one stopped using gammaCore because of adverse events.
 The clinical experts told the EAC that gammaCore is safe and easy to use and that there was no need for safety monitoring.
 The EAC concluded that there is enough evidence that gammaCore does not cause any serious device-related adverse events in people with cluster headache.
-For full details of the adverse events, see section 3.7 of the assessment report.
+For full details of the adverse events, see section 4.8 about adverse effects.

 3.6 There were 3 published studies: Morris et al. 2016 used data from the PREVA trial, Mwamburi et al. 2017 used data from ACT 1 and ACT 2 and Pietzsch et al. 2015 used data from a randomised, sham-controlled study (Schoenen et al. 2013).